 How to Grow a Crystal Rainbow

 Learn how to grow a crystal rainbow.
 This is such a fun STEM experiment for the kids.
-Perfect for rainbow fun paired with learning, too.
+Perfect for both rainbow fun and learning.

 Do you want more activities?
 See our list of Colorful Rainbow Activities for Kids.